Hosted by site sponsor WebMate.

 Major Software Differences

 In addition to simple software compatibility, there also is a great deal of difference in the philosophy behind these two different operating systems.
-The iOS is quite "closed" (without hacks or jailbreaks) and all software has to be installed through Apple's own App Store, which means some applications that might be quite valuable to you never are released to the public.
+The iPadOS is quite "closed" (without hacks or jailbreaks) and all software has to be installed through Apple's own App Store, which means some applications that might be quite valuable to you never are released to the public.

-Depending on your perspective, the iOS may be advantageous because it is safer and easier or disadvantageous because it is stifled and limiting.
+Depending on your perspective, the iPadOS may be advantageous because it is safer and easier or disadvantageous because it is stifled and limiting.
 Alternately, macOS may be advantageous because it is more powerful and flexible or disadvantageous because it is more complicated and dangerous.
 Either of these perspectives very well may be valid and are subject to debate.
 Ultimately, though, only your opinion matters.
 It is your purchase, after all.

 Comparison Chart